rancher/rke2/docs/cis_self_assessment.md

 Verify that the `--disable-admission-plugins` argument is set to a value that does not include `NamespaceLifecycle`.

 **Remediation:**
 By default, RKE2 does not use this argument.
-If there's a desire to use this argument, follow the documentation and create ServiceAccount objects as per your environment.
-Then, edit the API server pod specification file `/var/lib/rancher/rke2/agent/pod-manifests/kube-apiserver.yaml` on the master node and ensure that the `--disable-admission-plugins` parameter is set to a value that does not include `ServiceAccount`.
+No manual remediation needed.

 #### 1.2.16